gbdev/gb-asm-tutorial/src/part3/the-player.md

 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-start}}
 ```

-Well draw our player, a simple ship, using the previously discussed metasprites implementation.
+We'll draw our player, a simple ship, using the previously discussed metasprites implementation.
 Here is what we have for the players metasprites and tile data:
 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-data}}
 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-data}}
 ```